xingshijie/ShallowSea/README.md

 Poor English version readme
 # warning!!! :
-* If you are first time to hack switch, strongly recommend you to make emuMMC/emunand.
+* If you are first time to hack switch, strongly recommend you to make emuMMC/emunand & applied Incognito to avoid ban from Nintendo
 * sxos need license.dat (buy sxos license yourself)

 # Update aio-package guide(for beginners):